btcsuite/btcd/docs/code_contribution_guidelines.md

 - [Effective Go](http://golang.org/doc/effective_go.html) - The entire btcd
   suite follows the guidelines in this document.
-For your code to be accepted, it must follow the guidelinestherein.
+For your code to be accepted, it must follow the guidelines therein.
 - [Original Satoshi Whitepaper](http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&ved=0CCkQFjAA&url=http%3A%2F%2Fbitcoin.org%2Fbitcoin.pdf&ei=os3VUuH8G4SlsASV74GoAg&usg=AFQjCNEipPLigou_1MfB7DQjXCNdlylrBg&sig2=FaHDuT5z36GMWDEnybDJLg&bvm=bv.59378465,d.b2I) - This is the white paper that started it all.
 Having a solid foundation to build on will make the code much more comprehensible.